basavaraj-nanjappa/nodejs_tech/nodejs_basics_questions.md

 	d.
 Both b & c
 	e. **Only c**

-### Which expression should be used to apply the discount in below code snippet
+### Which expression should be used to apply the discount in below code snippet accurately

 ```javascript
 let exactAmtForDiscount = 9.999;